The Sacre Coeur is one of the best known and the second most visited Paris monument (10 million visitors each year).

 Book your hotel near Sacre Coeur, a lovely area for your Paris stay.
 The visit of Sacre Coeur will be easy.

 You can easily visit Sacre Coeur as part of a walking tour in Montmartre.
-See our Montmartre walking tour.
+See our Montmartre walk.

 If you are in Paris for the first time, it will be easier and faster to visit the Sacre Coeur on a Paris guided tour.